LiuLab-Bioelectronics-Harvard/STAgent/README.md

 ## Example Output

-When you prompt the agent to perform an end-to-end analysis, it generates a comprehensive markdown report (one example output is "STAgent_generated_report.md").
+When you prompt the agent to perform an end-to-end analysis, it generates a comprehensive markdown report with peer-reviewed literatures as references (one example output is "STAgent_generated_report.md").

 <!-- Add example output images here when available -->